 While specific growth figures are difficult to find, it is certain that railroad companies will continue to require officers to patrol their tracks, protect their freight and keep their passengers safe.
 Since railroads span several states, there are plenty of opportunities nationwide for those who are willing to move.

 Salaries may vary from state to state and company to company, but railroad agents are typically paid higher than their local counterparts to start, earning between $45,000 and $65,000 per year.

-If you love trains and appreciate the importance of freight transportation, then working with the railroads as a police officer or special agent can be fun, exciting, and rewarding.
+If you love trains and appreciate the importance of freight transportation and don't necessarily want to be a conductor, then working with the railroads as a police officer or special agent can be fun, exciting, and rewarding.
 Railroad police have great opportunities to help keep a vital mode of transportation safe and secure, and may just be the perfect criminology career for you.